bentayloruk/CsTasks/README.md

 * [Export/Import Discounts Tool](http://archive.msdn.microsoft.com/ExportImportDiscount).
 Included in the CsTasks package tools folder.
 No installation required.
 * [PurgeCommerceData](http://msdn.microsoft.com/en-us/library/cc515165.aspx#PurgeCommerceData).
 Part of the Commerce Server installation.

+CsTasks is written in F# and we use it from `.fsx` build scripts.
+However, it is a normal .NET assembly so you can use it from any .NET language.

 ## Known Issues

 None.
 [Raise one](https://github.com/enticify/CsTasks/issues).

 ## Release Notes

+### 0.4.0

+* Support for CS10+.
+* Generate two lib assemblies.  `CsTasks.dll` for CS10+ and `CsTasksMS.dll` for CS2007 and CS2009.

 ### 0.3.0